-- Dwell Time is more than just a metric; it is a catalyst for a proactive security philosophy built around a common objective. - Organizations should pursue reductions in Dwell Time as defined by the period from when a threat successfully enters the network environment to the time the threat is completely removed from that environment. - Dwell Time should align to the entire lifecycle of an attack as best represented by the Cyber Kill Chain® (Lockheed Martin).
-Phases 4 through 7 represent the opportunity security teams have to disrupt the threat actor's processes. - MSSPs, Managed Detection and Response (MDR) providers and Managed Security-as-a-Service providers should retool their processes, systems and infrastructure to align to and report on Dwell Time for their customers.
-They should also report on Dwell Time as a standard industry metric and critical security outcome. - Continuous Threat Hunting is critical to identifying unknown threats missed by traditional technologies and tools, and is a key component of any efforts to reduce dwell times.
+Dwell time is more than just a metric; it is a catalyst for a proactive security philosophy built around a common objective.

+Organizations should pursue reductions in dwell time, defined as the period from when a threat successfully enters the network environment to the time the threat is completely removed from that environment.

+Dwell time should align to the entire lifecycle of an attack as best represented by the Cyber Kill Chain® (Lockheed Martin).
+Phases 4 through 7 represent the opportunity security teams have to disrupt the threat actor's processes.

+MSPs, managed detection and response (MDR) providers, and security-as-a-service providers should retool their processes, systems and infrastructure to align to and report on dwell time for their customers.
+They should also report on dwell time as a standard industry metric and critical security outcome.

+Threat Intelligence is critical to identifying unknown threats missed by traditional technologies and tools, and it is a key component of any effort to reduce dwell times.